johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ```

 The comments should help with understanding what's happening, but at a high level, the concept is pretty clear:
-1. Iterate over all of our "message handlers"\*
+1. Iterate over all of our "message handlers" (these are the user-land code like handlers decorated with `@MessagePattern()`; they're made available to us by the framework which performs introspection using the `Reflect` API  during the bootstrap process).\*
 2. For each one, subscribe to the inbound channel (the `_ack` form of the topic).
-As usual, a subscription call registers a callback handler to be invoked whenever the Faye client library receives an inbound message matching this topic.
+Remember, a Faye client's `subscribe()` call registers a callback handler to be invoked whenever the Faye client library receives an inbound message matching this topic.
-3. The subscription handler in step 2, when invoked, runs the *actual* pattern handler (the *user code* registered with something like `@MessagePattern('get-customer')`), and *returns* the result.
+3. The subscription handler in step 2, when invoked, runs the *actual* pattern handler (the user-land handler method decorated with something like `@MessagePattern('get-customer')`), and *returns* the result it gets from that method.
 Of course in our scenario, returning means publishing a reply on the outbound channel.
 4. Along the way, we run our deserializer on the inbound message, our serializer on the outbound response, and we package up the data produced by the user's pattern handler in an appropriately shaped standard Nest transporter message object.

 \*We omit event handlers (those registered with `@EventPattern(...)`) for now.
 We'll handle these in Take 2 of our server component, in the next article.